 This article is based on a portion of this post where I discuss the strength and weaknesses of different types of ebike motors.
 I link that article many times in help discussions, but usually only for the part about how to ride a mid drive without excess drivetrain wear, mechanical failures etc… so I am creating this standalone post on the subject… and stealing liberally from the original.

 Mid drive motors on ebikes are very common in the production-line, name-brand-manufacturer ebike world.
-Its safe to say they dominate the industry for eMTBs for example.
+Its safe to say they dominate the industry for eMTBs.
 Why is this?
-Well, hub motors power the bike thru the axle, so they are single-speed.
-That means they are not particularly effective climbing hills… unless you throw the rule book out the window and run gobs of power thru them.

 Yeah ‘oh’ is right.
 Your mid drive is pumping a metric shipload of power thru your drivetrain.
 That power is likely more than standard bicycle parts were meant to handle.
 So how do you have a motor this powerful (its not as much of a boost as the math makes it sound like) and not bend, break or snap stuff?

 It Ain’t Hard To Do Right…

 …but you gotta do it.
 Here then are the rules of the game when riding a powerful mid drive motor.

 The Short Version: Keep the motor spinning.

 Now the Long Version: